Becoming a Full-Time Artist

 We asked two artists, featured in past issues of Acrylic Artist, to share their insights and advice on how to make the transition to creating art as our only source of income.

-Karin Nelson, featured in the Fall 2016 issue, successfully made the transition from an artist with a traditional career to an artist with art as her career.
-Working with her husband they took a business-like approach to her work transition, focusing on the financial aspect of the career change.
+Karin Nelson successfully made the leap from an artist with a traditional career to an artist with art as her main career.
+Working with her husband, they took a business-like approach to her work transition, focusing on the financial aspect of the career change.

-Art is art, but being a successful artist is business and it’s imperative that you look at this transition from a financial point of view.
+Art is art.
+But being a successful artist is business, and it’s imperative to look at this transition from a financial point of view.

-An added bonus of the experiment was the savings made during the test was set aside for use when Nelson transitioned to art full-time.
+An added bonus of the experiment: The savings made during the test was set aside for use when Nelson transitioned to art full-time.

 Letting Go of Financial Freedom

 When both spouses work, finances are more likely to be stable.
-When both partners work and manage their daily expense independently of the other (meals, entertainment, clothing) there is a lot of freedom.
-So what happens when you rely solely on your other half for day-to-day pocket money and other expenses?
-Letting go of that freedom is difficult, as Konni Jensen, featured in our Spring 2017 issue, recalls.
+And when both partners work and manage their daily expense independently of the other (meals, entertainment, clothing) there is a lot of freedom.

 Before you leap, set some solid footing in place.